intel/AiCSD/docs_src/getting-started/system-setup.md

     !!!
 Warning
         Leave plenty of time for this step to complete, up to 30-40 minutes.
 Console output may appear to hang while conducting parts of the build process using intermediate containers.
 Red text is not necessarily concerning, so allow the process to finish.

-2. For a two system setup, it is necessary to update `<OEM_IP_ADDRESS>` with the appropriate IP address of the OEM system in the docker-compose-edgex-spiffe-spire.yml file.
+2. For a two system setup, on the Gateway, it is necessary to update `<OEM_IP_ADDRESS>` with the appropriate IP address of the OEM system in the docker-compose-edgex-spiffe-spire.yml file.
 To obtain the IP address use `hostname -I` on Linux or `ipconfig` on Windows.

     !!!
 Note
         For an OEM system running in WSL, use the IP address of the Windows system.